pGrr/notes/Vue/Vue.md

 ## Single file component registration

 * You can register single file components by importing its file and then registering as seen above
+* Needs webpack or vue-cli configured (for `.vue` compilation)
 * You can import `.js` and `.vue` (single-file-components) files, and you can omit the file extension (or not).
 All of the following are interchangeble
   * `import ComponentA from './ComponentA.vue'` (single-file-component)
   * `import ComponentA from './ComponentA.js'`